joheras/IJ-OpenCV/README.md

 ### System requirements
 IJ-OpenCV requires that ImageJ works with Java 8.

+### Documentation
+Have a look at the [wiki](https://github.com/joheras/IJ-OpenCV/wiki) section for some help about how to use IJ-OpenCV in your own scripts.

 ### Source files
 The source files of the IJ-OpenCV library are available at the following [link](https://github.com/joheras/IJ-OpenCV).